 Keeping the Z Grill clean is extremely easy, and helps ensure safe and efficient operation.

-- Vacuuming out the fire-pot and grilling area (every 5-10 hours of operation)
+- Vacuum out the fire-pot and grilling area (every 5-10 hours of operation)

 - Wipe down any areas with grease accumulation (when needed)